 Cheri Larsen Hoeckley arrived at Westmont in 1997, and she found a home here, teaching, enjoying great company, and continuing to learn with this community of believers.
 She has been known to organize marathon readings of novels in Reynolds Hall because the time to read novels can slip away too easily.
-Because she is convinced that traveling with students offers teachable moments beyond what we find in the classroom, she has led Westmont’s Europe Semester three times and also the Sri Lanka Mayterm.
-She and her husband Dr. Chris Hoeckley led England Semester in 2006, and look forward to doing so again in 2012.
+Because she is convinced that traveling with students offers teachable moments beyond what we find in the classroom, she has led Westmont’s Europe Semester three times and also has recently been part of creating and leading the Westmont in Northern Europe Program.
+She and her husband Dr. Chris Hoeckley have also led England Semester, and look forward to doing so again soon.

 - Ph.D., UC Berkeley, 1997.